-After, we headed to the Temple of the Sun- the Koricancha – which was my favorite building in Cusco.
-It’s a nice walk from the Plaza de Armas or Inca Museum so no taxi needed.
-The cathedral next to it is free to visit, but as the Koricancha is a type of museum, it also cost $3 to visit.
-Luckily most of the building was photographable because it was SO cool.
+After the Inka Museum, we headed to the Temple of the Sun- the Koricancha – which was my favorite building in Cusco.
+It’s a nice walk from the Plaza de Armas or Inca Museum so again no taxi needed.
+The cathedral next to it is free to visit, but as the Koricancha is a museum, it cost $3 to visit.
+Luckily most of this building was photographable because it was SO cool.

 About the Qorikancha

-Originally, this building was dedicated to the highest of Inca dieties: the Inti or Sun and was built with the highest level of stone masonry the Incas used- interlocking boulders, free of any imperfections, and fitted together using the lego style with no mortar.
-They also built the layout in a way to resemble what they were worshipping with the temple with sunrays moving out from a central point.
-The temple housed mummies and so much gold, the name of the building still reflects it, Qori = worked gold and kancha = enclosed or building.
+Originally, this building was dedicated to the highest of Inca dieties: the Inti or Sun and was built with the highest level of stone masonry the Incas used- interlocking boulders free of any imperfections and fitted together with no mortar.
+They also built the layout in a way to resemble what they were worshiping- with the temple having sunrays that moved out from a central point.
+The temple housed mummies and so much gold that the name of the building still reflects it, Qori = worked gold and kancha = enclosed or building.
 While none of the gold remains and barely any of the walls, the foundations still stand the test of time.

 The Spanish built the Convent of Santo Domingo directly on top of it encompassing the walls of the temple and building a cathedral adjacent to it.
 It was pretty insane to walk into what looks like a convent on the outside and see the inner courtyard to match, then look to the side and see Inca walls and ceremonial rooms.
-You can walk around the rooms, or go out on the stone balconies to look down at the Solar garden (another amazing viewpoint for the building) Some of the convent rooms house more artifacts and pottery, and some of the stone walls still show the etched designs from the Inca times.
+You can walk around the rooms and go out on the stone balconies to look down at the Solar garden.
+Some of the convent rooms house more artifacts and pottery, and some of the stone walls still show the etched designs from the Inca times.

 An example of the “lego” stone pieces that were used for building the Temple of the Sun.